allenai/staged-training/README.md

 ```

 ## Growth Operator

-Our growth operators (width/depth) each takes as input the entire training state (including model parameters, optimizer state, learning rate schedule, etc.) and output a new training state from which training continues.
+Our growth operators (width/depth) each take as input the entire training state (including model parameters, optimizer state, learning rate schedule, etc.) and output a new training state from which training continues.

 Please see the `scripts/cheatsheet.txt` for full training details.